 Luckily, there’s a way to keep all your clothes and the cool apartment:

-Use MakeSpace.
+Use Clutter.

-Schedule a pickup and we’ll come get your extra sweaters and scarves.
+Schedule a pickup, and we’ll come get your extra sweaters and scarves.
 Next, we’ll transport it over to our secure temperature-controlled storage facility.
 We’ll also create an online photo catalog of your stuff so you always remember what you have in storage.

 The best part: